 Identifying TFCC Tear Signs

 Instability is another sign that shouldn’t be ignored.
 You might feel as though something is shifting or moving in your wrist, leading to a sensation of instability.
-Swelling and tenderness on the ulnar side of your wrist can also signal a problem with the fibrocartilage in your wrist.
-These symptoms can be particularly pronounced when you’re performing weight-bearing activities or trying to rotate your wrist.
+Swelling and tenderness on the ulnar side of your wrist can also signal a problem with the fibrocartilage.
+These symptoms can be particularly pronounced when performing weight-bearing activities or trying to rotate your wrist.

-Pay attention to any grinding or catching sensations in your wrist joint, as these can further indicate a TFCC tear.
-Recognizing these TFCC tear signs early is vital for getting a timely diagnosis and preventing long-term issues like chronic pain and reduced wrist function.
+Pay attention to any grinding or catching sensations in your wrist joint, which can further indicate a TFCC tear.
+Recognizing these TFCC tear signs early is vital for timely diagnosis and preventing long-term issues like chronic pain and reduced wrist function.
 Don’t hesitate to seek medical advice if you notice these symptoms.

 Diagnosis Techniques

-When diagnosing Triangular Fibrocartilage Complex (TFCC) injuries, you’ll rely on both imaging and examination methods.
+You’ll rely on imaging and examination methods when diagnosing Triangular Fibrocartilage Complex (TFCC) injuries.
 Start with a thorough physical examination and patient history to identify key symptoms and signs.

 While X-rays might miss TFCC tears, an MRI or ultrasound can provide a clearer picture, and arthroscopy offers a more invasive option for both diagnosis and treatment.